Metaswitch/clearwater-live-test/README.md

 This example would create two numbers in ellis/homestead, register them, then send a MESSAGE transaction between them before deregistering and destroying the numbers.
 Because the deregistration takes place in a cleanup block, this happens even if the main scenario fails or hits an exception.

-There are different types of test that can be defined, based on the requirements on the system under test or on the command line options given at run time:
+There are different `skip` functions that can be included in a test, based on the command line options given at run time:

- - `TestDefinition`: Generic test, only uses Clearwater-registered endpoints.
- - `PSTNTestDefinition`: PSTN test, requires that `PSTN=true` be passed to rake or the test will be skipped.
+ - `skip_unless_pstn`: PSTN test, requires that `PSTN=true` be passed to rake or the test will be skipped.
- - `LiveTestDefinition`: Live call test, requires that a live number is given to rake as `LIVENUMBER=...`.
+ - `skip_unless_live`: Live call test, requires that a live number is given to rake as `LIVENUMBER=...`.
+ - `skip_unless_<application server>`: Application Server test, requires that a hostname for the particular server is passed to rake as, e.g. `GEMINI=...`.
+ - `skip_if_udp`: Used to mark a test that's only valid when using TCP
+ - `skip_unless_ellis_api_key`: Test that requires the Ellis API key, for example a test that creates specific endpoints
- - `SkippedTestDefinition`: Used to mark out currently broken tests, tests should not be left in this state for longer than necessary.
+ - `skip`: Used to mark out currently broken tests, tests should not be left in this state for longer than necessary.

 Creating Endpoints
 ------------------

 As you saw above, a test can create an endpoint in ellis with `test.add_endpoint`.
 It may need an endpoint that is not a Clearwater number (for example for off-net calling), in which case `add_fake_endpoint(<DN>, <domain>)` may be used instead.

 To create a PSTN number use `test.add_pstn_endpoint`.
 These numbers can make calls out to the PSTN and should be used for live calling/international number dialing tests.
-When using these numbers, mark the test as a `PSTNTestDefinition` to ensure it is skipped if PSTN numbers are not available on the system under test.
+When using these numbers, include in the test `skip_unless_pstn` ensure it is skipped if PSTN numbers are not available on the system under test.

 By default, `test.add_endpoint` has a random SIP URI assigned from Ellis' pool of numbers. `test.add_specific_endpoint "2345"` will assign the specific number `sip:2345@DOMAIN`.
 This should only be used when absolutely necessary for a specific test - it requires the Ellis API key to be provided in order to have sufficient privileges to create arbitrary numbers.